Qualifications for Services

 - The Monthly Teaching Log and Mileage forms must be signed and sent to Noreen Samowitz at the end of every month for teacher payment.

 - The teachers on the student's schedule will provide the assignments and materials needed to complete the assignments.
+Every teacher must provide an assignment, modified and/or adapted to the student's situation.

 - Teachers will correct and post grades in their Grade Book for the assignments.